qualisys/Real-Time-Protocol-Documentation/client/index.md

 ### Reprocess

 This command will reprocess current measurement.
 It is only possible to issue this command if you have the control over the QTM RT interface.
-See [Events](#events).
+See [TakeControl](#takecontrol).

 Example:
 ```coffeescript